PRESS DIGEST- New York Times business news - June 6

-June 6 The following are the top stories on the New York Times business pages.
+June 6 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Retailer J Crew said Millard Drexler would step aside as Chief Executive and James Brett would succeed him in July.
 This is the second major executive change in recent months at the company.
 Jenna Lyons, its long-time executive creative director, had resigned in April. nyti.ms/2rvAGqB